Cisco APIC Cluster Management

 In the Navigation pane, expand Controllers > apic_controller_name > Cluster as Seen by Node.

-The apic_controller_name should be other than the name of the controller being replaced.
+The apic_controller_name should be other than the name of the controller that you are replacing.

 Step 3